 PERFORMANCE APPRAISAL FORMS

 Performance appraisals are a formal, written means of evaluating AMP and SP employees and are the final step in the Performance Management process.
 Both AMP appraisals and SP in Supervisory Position appraisals, are completed on the AMP and SP in Supervisory Position Appraisal form.
-SP appraisals are completed on an SP Performance Appraisal Form.
-Each appraisal covers a specific period of time and is a permanent document kept in the employee’s personnel file.
-NEW Performance Appraisal Tutorial NEW
+SP appraisals are completed in workday.
+All AMP and SP appraisals will be due at the same time-in the month of October each year.

 Guidelines to complete an AMP and SP in Supervisory Positions Appraisal: